 Plan Around the Festival

-Sokcho's May weekends are among its better value — mild weather, peak Seoraksan foliage already past, and the city's cultural calendar at its widest.
+Sokcho's May weekends are among its better value — mild weather, peak Mt.
+Seorak foliage already past, and the city's cultural calendar at its widest.
 The 2026 Seorak Musan Cultural Festival gives you a reason to land in Sokcho that is not the usual seafood-plus-mountain pitch, and it pairs cleanly with the rest of the city in a single weekend.